wvchallenges/se-challenge-expenses/README.markdown

 Some assumptions I made:

  * You will want to upload multiple files.
 To accomodate this I keep track of the file an expense came from so that:
-	*	You can delete all expenseses associated with a file (in case you uploaded the wrong file)
+	*	You can delete all expenseses associated with a file in case you uploaded the wrong file
 	* You can see a monthly summary of expenses for each file.
-This would not be possible if expenses from files and manually entered expenses were mixed.
 * Employees will want to enter future expenses directly into the application.
-This is implemented to some extent (not thoroughly tested) and us mostly provided for free by ActiveAdmin
+This is implemented to some extent (not really tested) and is mostly provided for free by ActiveAdmin

 I split the CSV file into a number of models/tables so that the database is mostly normalized.
 This is good practice unless there are performance reasons for de-normalizing the database.
-The modles are:
+The models are:

-* Categories: This will allow employees to select from a list of categories, rather than making them up every time.
+* Categories
 * Employees
 * Expenses
 * Taxes: This is currently just a tax name.
-In a more complete solution you might want to let a user select CA Sales Tax and then calculate the amount and store it in the expenses table.
-I'm sure taxes change frequently (if you have employees all over the world) so automatically keeping your application upto date  with the latest taxes would be useful.
+In a more complete solution you might want to let a user select CA Sales Tax and then calculate the tax amount and store it in the expenses table.
+I'm sure taxes change frequently (if you have employees all over the world) so automatically keeping your application up to date with the latest taxes (percentages in the taxes table) would be useful.

 The original instructions